“I think you’re overreacting.” Darryl said as he picked up his phone to read his emails.

 “I can’t tell you anything.”
 Officer Samuels finally spoke as they approach the hospital.
 “They’ll tell you when you get in.”

 This was one of the longer stories I’ve written.
-Sorry to cut it here, but the rest you’ll have to find out when it is posted!!
+Sorry to cut it here, but the rest you’ll have to find out in the full story!

 Subscribe to the Exclusive Access tier on my patreon for complete access to all my full stories posted on this blog.